bitcoinwords/bitcoinwords.github.io/_posts/2020-02-19-why-bitcoins-volatility-can-only-decrease.md

 ---
-title: "Why Bitcoin’s volatility can only decrease (but it will take a bit longer)"
+title: "Why Bitcoin’s volatility can only decrease, but it will take a bit longer"
 permalink: "/why-bitcoins-volatility-can-only-decrease"

 author: acrual